As an Amazon Associate I earn from qualifying purchases.

 And if that’s going to be a problem for you…

 I’m sorry I invited you to my recipe.

 Happy dough eating, my friends!

-- white, dark, milk, or semi-sweet chocolate for decorating approximately 2 ounces for drizzling or 8 ounces for dipping
+- white, dark, milk, or semi-sweet chocolate for decorating; you'll want approximately 2 ounces for drizzling or 8 ounces for dipping

 - Line a large baking sheet with parchment paper or a silicone baking mat.
 Set aside.

-- When dough has been chilled, form dough into balls about 1 Tablespoon (1 ounce) or 1/2 Tablespoon (1/2 ounce) in size (or desired size) and place on prepared baking sheet.
+- Once dough is chilled, form dough into balls about 1 Tablespoon (1 ounce) or ½ Tablespoon (½ ounce) in size (or desired size) and place on prepared baking sheet.
 Freeze or refrigerate dough balls depending on what you would like to do with them (see notes below).

-- While dough is chilling, break up chocolate into a microwave safe bowl and melt in 20 second increments, stopping to stir, until completely melted.
+- While dough is chilling, chop the chocolate and place it in a microwave safe bowl.
+Melt in the microwave in 20 second increments, stopping to stir, until completely melted.

 - To drizzle chocolate: add to a decorating bottle or a zip top bag with the corner snipped off.